How I write Python

 I have a Copier template that packages my preferred development tooling.
 Type checkers are covered in the static-typing section.

-Fallback: Poetry.
-Poetry is capable and uses standard metadata since version 2.
-It works on platforms where uv doesn’t, like NetBSD.
-Poetry has problems with PyTorch.
+As a fallback, Poetry is capable and uses standard metadata since version 2.
+Poetry works on platforms where uv doesn’t, like NetBSD, though it has problems with PyTorch.

-- A command line utility for building self-contained Python zipapps.
-However, shiv only packages binary dependencies for the current platform.
+shiv is a command line utility for building self-contained Python zipapps.
+Its only serious downside is that it only packages binary dependencies for the current platform.

 Python has robust optional static typing.
 If you took a break from Python in the mid-2010s like I did, it may come as a surprise.
 This page links to resources for writing statically-typed Python, plus a few that make use of type hints at runtime.